RNA-FRETools/MASH-FRET/docs/transition-analysis/workflow.md

 ## Import single molecule data

 Single molecule data can be imported from a
-[.mash file](../output-files/mash-mash-project.html), ideally processed in module Trace processing, or from a set of traces written in ASCII files.
+[.mash file](../output-files/mash-mash-project.html), ideally processed in module Trace processing, or from a set of traces written in ASCII files; see
+[Remarks](#remarks) for more details about ASCII import.
 If data are imported from ASCII files, MASH must be informed about the particular file structure.
 In that case, it is recommended to export the imported data set to a new [.mash file](../output-files/mash-mash-project.html) in order to save analysis results and allow further review.